Rector International Islamic University Islamabad (IIUI) Pleads For Students Unions Apolitical Role After Restoration - UrduPoint

 - News

-- Rector International Islamic University Islamabad (IIUI) pleads for students unions' apolitical role ..
+- Rector International Islamic University Islamabad (IIUI) pleads for students unions' apolitical rol ..

 Rector International Islamic University Islamabad (IIUI) Pleads For Students Unions' Apolitical Role After Restoration

-Rector International Islamic University Islamabad (IIUI) Prof Dr Masoom Yasinzai on Monday called for a comprehensive road-map to restore students unions at colleges and universities sans political patronage and affiliation
+Rector International Islamic University Islamabad (IIUI) Prof Dr Masoom Yasinzai has called for a comprehensive road-map to restore students unions at colleges and universities sans political patronage and affiliation

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Jan, 2020 ) :Rector International Islamic University Islamabad (IIUI) Prof Dr Masoom Yasinzai on Monday called for a comprehensive road-map to restore students unions at colleges and universities sans political patronage and affiliation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Jan, 2020 ) :Rector International Islamic University Islamabad (IIUI) Prof Dr Masoom Yasinzai has called for a comprehensive road-map to restore students unions at colleges and universities sans political patronage and affiliation.

 He said it would lead to a robust system that eventually grooms 'future leaders and educational reformers' at these institutions of the country.